engr-hasanuzzaman/coding-interview-material/css/list.md

 ### what do you know about http? what is the meaning of http is stateless? what is the http status code? tell me about the different http status code you know?

 ### what do you know about pre-flight request?

+### important diff btw inline & block element
+- inline element occupies only content's spece but block element take the entire parent width
+- height, width are not applicable for inline element
+- only horizontal (left, right) padding, margin are applicable for inline element